 Our commitment to young people

 As a school, safeguarding young people is our number one priority.
-We have in place an extensive network of staff who are able to support our students with their concerns, from bullying at school to the safety of the site.
+We have in place an extensive network of staff who are able to support our students with their concerns, wellbeing issues to the safety of the site.
 Staff know that building relationships with students is the key to safeguarding them and ensuring that they are able to talk openly and honestly with us so that we can offer the right intervention for the right need at the right time.

 Our pastoral team is extensive and experienced in supporting students.
 It includes dedicated year teams but also extends to other members of the school staff.
 All staff work to improve student attendance and foster an atmosphere of support so that students can meet their full potential.